-Beneficiary designations are available when giving the following assets:
+Beneficiary designations are an option for giving the following financial assets:

-An alternative to a bequest gift is to designate Baystate Health Foundation as the beneficiary of your retirement assets.
-This gift is simple because you can control the transfer of these assets at your death without changing your will or living trust.
-All you need to do is request (and complete) a new beneficiary designation form from your plan administrator.
-There is no need to modify your will or living trust.
+An alternative to a charitable bequest is to designate Baystate Health Foundation as the beneficiary of your retirement account assets.
+This gift is simple because there is no need to modify your will or living trust.
+All you need to do is complete a beneficiary designation form with your plan administrator.

-A gift of retirement assets has the added advantage of being among the most tax-wise ways to make an estate gift.
-This is because your retirement assets, if left to individuals, (other than a spouse), will be subject to income tax when they receive distributions and, in the case of a non-spouse, those distributions may be accelerated.
-With a gift to a non-profit such as Baystate Health Foundation, 100 percent of the funds are available for its charitable purposes.
-If you want to remember us in your estate plan, it is often better to leave other types of assets – cash, securities, real estate – to your heirs and give the more heavily taxed retirement asset to Baystate Health Foundation.
+A gift of retirement assets has the added advantage of being a very tax-wise way to make an estate gift.
+This is because your retirement assets, if left to individuals, will be subject to income tax when they receive distributions and, for most non-spouses, those distributions must take place within 10 years, potentially pushing your beneficiaries into higher income tax brackets.
+If you give your retirement assets to a tax-exempt organization such as Baystate Health Foundation, 100 percent of the retirement assets will be available for its charitable purposes.
+If you want to remember us in your estate plan, a tax-efficient strategy is to leave other types of assets—cash, securities, real estate—to your heirs and give the more heavily taxed retirement assets to Baystate Health Foundation.

-Commercial Annuity Contracts - a commercial annuity will sometimes have a remaining value at the end of the annuitant’s lifetime.
-You can name Baystate Health Foundation to receive all or part of this amount by designating it as a beneficiary (sole or partial) on the appropriate form from the insurance company.
+Commercial Annuity Contracts: a commercial annuity will sometimes have a remaining value at the end of the annuitant’s lifetime.
+You can name Baystate Health Foundation to receive all or part of this amount by designating us as a beneficiary (sole or partial) on the appropriate form from the insurance company.

-Investment Accounts - you can instruct your investment company to transfer to Baystate Health Foundation some or all investments held in the account at the time of your passing.
-Your broker or agent can let you know the process for doing this – it may be as simple as adding “T.O.D. to Baystate Health Foundation” after your name on the account.
+Investment Accounts: you can instruct your investment company to transfer to Baystate Health Foundation some or all investments held in the account at the time of your passing.
+Your broker or agent can help you complete the process, which may be as simple as amending the name on the account to include Baystate Health Foundation.